DAAK543/azure-database-migration571/README.md

-Connection to the Azure cloud server was achieved using the required login credentials for adventure-skylight and adventure-database selected as detabase.
-While connection to the on-premise server (adventure-vm) was achieved using windows authentication and AdventureWorks2022 as selected database.
+Connection to the Azure cloud server was achieved using the required login credentials for adventure-skylight and adventure-database was selected as detabase.
+While connection to the on-premise server (adventure-vm) was achieved using windows authentication and AdventureWorks2022 selected as database.